 That fear didn’t stay local.

-The headline of the Tuesday, March 31 1981 Atlanta Constitution — before it became the Atlanta Journal Constitution — simply read “Body of youth found in Chattahoochee.”
+The headline of the March 31, 1981, Atlanta Constitution — before it became the Atlanta Journal-Constitution — read “Body of youth found in Chattahoochee.”
 Those six words shared the front page with multiple stories of President Ronald Reagan’s improving condition following being shot by John Hinckley Jr. a day before.

 Then-Atlanta Mayor Maynard Jackson was once pictured, quite famously, with $100,000 in cash spread out on a desk.
-He took to local television in order to try and coax a tip from whomever might know something about whoever was committing these heinous crimes.
+He took to local television to coax a tip from whoever might know something about whoever was committing these heinous crimes.

 Three stories shared the front page of the combined Atlanta Journal and the Atlanta Constitution morning street edition on Sunday, Feb.
 28, 1982, the headline blaring in huge bold type: “Williams guilty.”
 The paper was a combined 320 pages and had inside of it 20 separate sections.
-None of which listed evidence that Williams committed the crimes he was now guilty of.
-No matter, the “Atlanta Monster” as he was first called on the cover of a New York tabloid, was finally caught.
+None of those pages listed evidence that Williams committed the crimes.
+No matter, the “Atlanta Monster,” as he was first called on the cover of a New York tabloid, was finally caught.

-From the summer of 1979 till the day a jury took just 11 hours to find Williams guilty of the murders of two adults, Nathaniel Cater, 27, and Jimmy Ray Payne, 21, and sentenced to two life sentences, the way the case was covered by the press and handled by law enforcement remains as mysterious and puzzling today as it was some four decades ago.
+But from the summer of 1979 until the day a jury took just 11 hours to find Williams guilty of the murders of two adults — Nathaniel Cater, 27, and Jimmy Ray Payne, 21 — and given to two life sentences, the way the case was covered by the press and handled by law enforcement was puzzling for some.
+It remains so some 40 years later.

 An Ending And More

-“From 1991: Wayne Williams 10 years after the missing and murdered” by then Atlanta Journal-Constitution staff writer Gary Pomerantz on June 16, 1991, told a story of Williams a decade into his double life sentence.
-There were doubts from the beginning and the media was no different despite keeping tabs with Atlanta’s most famous alleged serial killer.
+“From 1991: Wayne Williams 10 years after the missing and murdered” by then-Atlanta Journal-Constitution staff writer Gary Pomerantz on June 16, 1991, told a story of Williams a decade into his double life sentence.
+There were doubts from the beginning, and some in the media shared them.

 Donald Albright, co-founder of Tenderfoot TV, a local content and storytelling hub, and executive producer of the Atlanta Monster podcast, which looks into the Atlanta Child Monster case, believes the answers to those questions are out there somewhere.

-First reporting on the murders for the December 1981 issue of Playboy magazine and later for his book “The Evidence of Things Not Seen,” the late James Baldwin wrote of Williams arrest and conviction, “No one who was in Atlanta can say that this had the effect of causing Atlanta to sleep more easily.”
+James Balwin, who first reported on the murders for the December 1981 issue of Playboy magazine and again later for his book “The Evidence of Things Not Seen,” wrote of Williams arrest and conviction, “No one who was in Atlanta can say that this had the effect of causing Atlanta to sleep more easily.”

 The decision to re-examine the evidence in the Atlanta Child Murders cases was announced at a press conference in March.
 Four decades after the crimes were committed, advances in technology used to test evidence could provide a sense of closure to the families of the victims.